GoogleCloudPlatform/rad-lab/modules/app_mod_elastic/README.md

 # Retrieve credentials to query the Kubernetes API server.
 Replace REGION and PROJECTID with the actual values.
 You can copy/paste this command from the Terraform output.
 gcloud container clusters get-credentials elastic-search-cluster --region REGION --project PROJECTID

-# Check status Elastic Search.
+# Check status Elasticsearch.
 The health column should show status green.
 Takes around 5 minutes to complete
 kubectl get elasticsearch -n elastic-search-demo

 # Check status Kibana.
 The health column should show status green.
 It can take a while for the pod to become available.